A part of Crushing Krisis’s Crushing Comics. Last updated April 2017.

 Optional: Spider-Man: Breakout #1-5

 Why?
 While parts of #1 nominally begin after NA #2, most of it occurs after NA #6.
-However, it deals with the immediate ramifications of the first New Avengers arc, which aren’t covered elsewhere.
+This is not written by Bendis, but it deals with the immediate ramifications of the first New Avengers arc, which aren’t covered elsewhere.

 House of M #1-8